Photo of Pooja Shah Kothari

 [This post was originally published as an Alert by Covington Financial Services.]

 On December 7, 2021, the Financial Crimes Enforcement Network (“FinCEN”) invited public comment on its proposed rule (the “Proposed Rule”) implementing the beneficial ownership disclosure requirements of the Corporate Transparency Act (“CTA” or “Act”).
-Comments to the Proposed Rule are
+Comments

 With retroactive effect, EU Council Directive DAC 6 is now largely inapplicable in the United Kingdom.
 DAC 6, which came into force on June 25, 2018, requires certain intermediaries (including those who provide legal, tax, or consultancy services) or taxpayers to disclose information related to cross-border tax planning.
 Our prior coverage of DAC 6 may be found here.